rafskinner/eleicoes-war/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.

+## Instalation

+Dowload the latest version of node.js.
+With node.js and npm installed, run `npm install -g @angular/cli` to install Angular CLI globally.

 ## Development server

-Run `ng serve` for a dev server.
+Inside the project folder, run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding